mohammadAbbasniya/Reversi_game/README.md

       This file contains `Player` _abstract_ class which is the base class for any player in the game.

     - #### 📄 file [player_ai.py]
-      This file contains `AIPlayer` class that inherited from `Player` class.
-It uses **Minimax** algorithm to provide an action for player.
+      This file contains `AIPlayer` class that is inherited from `Player` class.
+It uses the **Minimax** algorithm to provide an action for the player.

     - #### 📄 file [player_human.py]
-      This file contains `HumanPlayer` class that inherited from `Player` class.
+      This file contains `HumanPlayer` class that is inherited from `Player` class.
 It uses console interface and asks for an action.

     - #### 📄 file [reversi_console.py]
-      This file contains `ReversiConsoleUI` class which uses player classes and `Reversi` class to implement a console based reversi game.
-This class controls the flow of game and ask players for action.
+      This file contains `ReversiConsoleUI` class which uses player classes and `Reversi` class to implement a console-based reversi game.
+This class controls the flow of the game and asks players for action.

 - ### 📄 file [main.py]
-  These file is the starting point of game.
-This will start console game by asking for mode of game and the color of human player:
+  This file is the starting point of game.
+This will start console game by asking for the mode of game and the color of the human player:

 <p align='center'>
   <img width="300" alt="genetic-example" src="README.imgs/start.png">